How to Make Cedar Plank Salmon

 - Move the plank back or over to indirect high heat and place the salmon skin side down on the plank.

 - Grill until the salmon is just slightly pink in the center and brown on the edges—about 20-25 minutes.

 - Remove the plank and salmon to a heatproof surface.

 - Substitute champagne vinegar or another specialty vinegar for the rice vinegar.

 - Use walnut oil or another specialty oil rather than olive oil.

 - Brown sugar is great as a substitute for honey or try a flavored honey.

 - Cedar plank cooking originated with the Pacific Northwest Indians at least a hundred years ago

-- Visit an Indian salmon bake such as they have in summer in Sequim, Washington for the taste of your life!
+- Visit an Indian salmon bake, like they have in the summer in Sequim, Washington for the taste of your life!